microbit-foundation/dev-docs/software/makecode.md

 ## Extension authoring

 The editor has built in support for [Github authoring](https://makecode.com/blog/github-packages).
-There is a written guide on [Creating Extensions](https://makecode.com/extensions/getting-started) within the reference documentatio and  a [video tutorial on YouTube](https://www.youtube.com/watch?v=ztrm4XehfGo&list=PLMMBk9hE-SepwjCAK7cY-jvq6KeQKda8x)
+There is a written guide on [Creating Extensions](https://makecode.com/extensions/getting-started) within the reference documentation and a [video tutorial on YouTube](https://www.youtube.com/watch?v=ztrm4XehfGo&list=PLMMBk9hE-SepwjCAK7cY-jvq6KeQKda8x)

 ## Tutorial authoring